Radio Hauraki: Frequencies

-Controversy
+Controversies

 Broadcasting standards breaches

 In November 2016, the Broadcasting Standards Authority (BSA) upheld two complaints regarding the Hauraki Breakfast Show on 4 April 2016.
 Deborah Stokes, mother of cricketer Ben Stokes, called the station to complain about comments made about her son.
 She explicitly asked to speak off-air, and host Matt Heath falsely assured her she was.
 The conversation was in fact broadcast live.
 The BSA found this a serious breach of privacy and fairness standards, and NZME’s response was deemed inadequate despite offering compensation due to the deceptive conduct and the hosts' subsequent behaviour.
 Radio Hauraki was ordered to issue a on-air statement, to pay $4,000 in compensation to Mrs Stokes, and to pay $4,000 in costs to the Crown.